MicroLua/MicroLua-examples/README.md

 $ cmake --build build --parallel=9

 # Start the target in BOOTSEL mode and flash the "blink" example with picotool.
-$ picotool load -u -x build/blink/blink.elf
+$ picotool load --update --execute build/blink/blink.elf --force-no-reboot

 # Alternatively, start the target in BOOTSEL mode and copy to its boot drive.
 $ cp build/blink/blink.uf2 /mnt/RPI-RP2/